Best Cat Carriers

 Note: The useable space inside is 17" Long x 10" High x 9.5" Wide due to padding and the fleece liner.

 The interior dimensions of most carriers are slightly less than the exterior dimensions due to padding and a fleece base.
-Keep this mind as you decide on a carrier for your cat.
+Keep this mind as you decide on a carrier.

 5. Petmate Two-Door Top Load Kennel